 We can also say that sharing customer testimonials on social networks always provides authority and credibility.

-As you have already seen, selling insurance online through social networks can significantly increase your customer base; but only if you use them correctly and focus your objectives, making good use of time and resources.
-Don’t forget to subscribe to our newsletter to find out about upcoming articles.
+As you have already seen, selling insurance online through social networks can significantly increase your customer base; but only if you use them correctly and focus your objectives well, making good use of time and resources.